Microsoft Security Essentials is not Compatible with Windows 8

 MSE will not work in Windows 8

-I’ve covered installing MSE on Windows 8 post when Windows 8 DP was released and that time it was installed fine without any problems or errors.
-Now what happened with Consumer preview?
-Microsoft released an application compatibility release update 2685194 for Windows 8 CP that introduces hard block on MSE since it is incompatible and this hard block prevents MSE from running in Windows 8.
+I’ve covered about installing MSE on Windows 8 post when Windows 8 DP was released and at that time, it was installed fine without any problems or errors.
+Now what happened with Consumer Preview?
+Microsoft released an application compatibility release update 2685194 for Windows 8 CP that introduces hard block on MSE, since it is incompatible and this hard block prevents it from running in Windows 8.

 No MSE in Windows 8 final?